 When does the RRS apply?

-- All submitted articles – King’s researchers should include the Rights Retention statement on all manuscripts submitted to a journal (if you are unsure the publication is a journal, check for an ISSN number)
+- All submitted articles – It is suggested that King’s researchers include the Rights Retention statement on all manuscripts submitted to a journal (if you are unsure the publication is a journal, check for an ISSN number)

 - Even when submitting to a fully Open Access (OA) journal, it is good practice to include the Rights Retention statement.

 - All researchers – This policy applies to all of King’s researchers which includes those where publication is an expectation of employment.